artefactual/atom-docs/user-manual/getting-started/getting-started.rst

    :alt: An image of a user clicking on the Profile option

 3. You will be redirected to your user profile :term:`view page`.
-To change your password, click the "Change password" button in the center of the page.
+To change your password, click the "Edit" button.

 .. image:: images/password-change.*
    :align: center